DingBangBang/Portfolio/Portfolio1_sales_EDA/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 - time range: Oct.
 2019 - Feb.
 2020
 - total rows: 3,000,000 rows per month * 5 months = 15 million
-- Data saved in a separete .csv file every month
+- Data saved in a separate .csv file every month
-- description from Kaggle about data file
+- description from Kaggle about the datafile
 ```
 This file contains behavior data for 5 months (Oct 2019 – Feb 2020) from a medium cosmetics online store.
 Each row in the file represents an event.
 All events are related to products and users.
-Each event is like many-to-many relation between products and users.
+Each event is like many-to-many relations between products and users.
 Data collected by __*Open CDP*__ project.
-Feel free to use open source customer data platform.
+Feel free to use an open source customer data platform.
 ```

 # Mindmap v1.0